rsln-s/hypergraph-partitioning-archive/content/misc/hypergraph_partitioning_results_table.md

 mathjax: false
 ---

+The metric is the number of hyperedges cut.
+The best result for a given set of parameters is highlighted in bold.

 Graph name | \|V\| | \|E\| | \|pins\| | Number of parts | Imbalance | Zoltan-AlgD | Zoltan | PaToH | HMetis
 --- | --- | --- | --- | --- | --- | --- | --- | --- | ---
 Oregon-1 | 11492 | 11174 | 46818 | 128 | 1.03 | 3125.0 | **3066.0** | 3152.0 | 3069.0